bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `HTRSTS`

-Prerequisites: RNMR only.
+Prerequisites: RNMR heater control.
+RNMRA only

 Description:
 `HTRSTS` returns the current probe heater status in an informational message. `HTRSTS` directs RNMR to inquire the heater status directly from the spectrometer hardware.
 If the status returned by the temperature controller indicates an error, RNMR will reset the heater status without printing an error message.
 The heater status value read from the hardware is displayed via an informational message as a two-character hexadecimal string.

 # I